 When You are the Boss, You are Always to Blame

-Right before Christmas, I made accidentally made a payment to an account we have not paid in over 13 years.
+Right before Christmas, I accidentally made a payment to an account we have not paid in over 13 years.
 I should have caught this but did not.
-My staff should have never set the payment up, but they also made the mistake.
-All around the error was a bad one and could have been avoided, both by me and by them.
-The error was not a small amount it was over 10,000 USD.
+My staff should have never set the payment up, but they also made a mistake.
+All around, the error was a bad one and could have been avoided, both by them and by me.
+The error was not a small amount; it was over 10,000 USD.

 The account it got paid into was in Vietnam.
-As luck would also have it, the banks there are not closed during that two day period for the Christmas holiday This was adding up to be the worse of all timing and all luck.
-Due to an clerical and honestly careless error I could lose 10,000 USD.
-Just like that,.
+As luck would also have it, the banks there are not closed during that two day period for the Christmas holiday.
+This was adding up to be the worse of all timing and all luck.
+Due to a clerical and honestly careless error, I could lose 10,000 USD, just like that.
 All I kept thinking was Merry Christmas.
-What lousy Christmas gift and a lousy way to start a New Year.
+What a lousy Christmas gift and a lousy way to start a New Year.

 Even though I need to deal with failure a lot, I also take failure very hard and very personally.
 I spent hours crying my eyes out and doubting myself as a person and my abilities.